 I really love the relationship between Anne and her ships doctor, Jameson (Herbert Marshall)he is a father figure to her, and he is the only one with whom she can be vulnerable.
 The pair have several touching moments and he can see long before she is perhaps aware of it, that she is falling for LaRochelle.
 Jameson is also the one person aboard her ship who is not afraid to be openly compassionate or to speak his mind; even if his opinion will put him against Anne and the rest of her crew.

 The cast all give solid performances.
-Peters is defiant, strong and tough.
-Jourdan has to create a sense of mystery around LaRochelle, and manages to do so very well.
+Jean Peters is defiant, strong and tough.
+Louis Jourdan has to create a sense of mystery around LaRochelle, and manages to do so very well.
 It’s also not hard to accept that his dashing mystery man could capture Anne’s heart (he is gorgeous! 🙂 ).
-Justice is observant and reliable as the loyal Dougal.
-Gomez is larger than life as the fearless and fun loving Blackbeard.
-Marshall is gentle and likeable as Doctor Jameson.
+James Robertson Justice is observant and reliable as the loyal Dougal.
+Thomas Gomez is larger than life as the fearless and fun loving Blackbeard.
+Herbert Marshall is gentle and likeable as Doctor Jameson.

 While I love this film for the story and setting, I love it even more for the psychological approach it takes towards the character of Anne.
 That is quite a unique angle for a pirate film to take, and it’s also quite unusual to have a woman pirate Captain as the main character.
 These two make this film very different from so many other films of this genre.